-This laboratory test is PHE approved, CE marked and FDA EUA approved, and is being shipped to laboratories in the UK and Europe in the millions of units to be used in the frontline of testing efforts to track the spread of the virus through our community.
+This laboratory test has been evaluated by PHE, CE marked and FDA EUA approved, and is being used in UK and Europe in the millions of units in the frontline of testing efforts to track the spread of the virus through our community.

 It is great to be able to provide testing developed by the world leader in developing SARS-CoV-2 testing and it is exciting to be one of the first laboratories in Europe able to make this particular test available to anyone who would like to know more about their exposure to this virus

 Will I be Immune to Covid-19 Illness if I have a Positive IgG Test?